0966hrishi/CODSOFT/simple calculator/README.md

-This is a  fully responsive simple calculator developed by HTML,CSS,JAVASCRIPT
+This is a  fully responsive simple calculator developed by using HTML,CSS,JAVASCRIPT